 The Ph.D. program trains students to become professional historians, mentoring them as they produce scholarship on a carefully defined topic, equipping them with skills in research, analysis, and communication, and building intellectual flexibility and confidence.

-PLEASE NOTE: Due to the extraordinary circumstances of the past year, the Department of History will not admit new Ph.D. students for the academic year 2021-2022 as we focus resources on current students.
-Applications for M.A. and graduate joint degree programs will still be accepted.
+PLEASE NOTE: The Department of History will not admit new Ph.D. students for the academic year 2022-2023.
+Applications will still be accepted for graduate joint degree and M.A. programs, for which some funding may be available.
 Please direct any questions to Dr. Lev Weitz, Director of Graduate Studies.

 The focus of the Ph.D. is more sharply defined than the broader areas of coverage of the M.A. program.
 Each Ph.D. student works individually with faculty to define a major and two minor fields of study during coursework (upon which eventual comprehensive examinations are based), and to build upon these fields to craft a dissertation topic.
 Ph.D. students also have the opportunity to gain experience in teaching at the college level on and off the Catholic University campus.